 Tip: Don’t end your search too soon!
 Relationship records don’t appear in the initial results because they could obscure constituent records, so view the detailed results to find them.

-To view your eight most recently accessed records of individuals and organizations, simply select the Search for a constituent field or Search .
+To view your eight most recently accessed records of individuals and organizations, simply select Search .
 You can also view these records under Recently accessed in Home.

 Tip: To open the record of the individual or organization, select their name.